 - Too pricey to fund a survey or research.

 - Insufficient time to collect more data or from wider sample range.

 - Error of omission—only picking the results that fit your findings.

 If you are a content writer, infographer or researcher, you have to be careful when processing data collected from Internet.
 Providing sound content to your readers is a crucial step in building trust and gain readership.

 You may consider the tips from the following infographic on where to find legitimate data for your content.[tweet “Get legit: Use real and reliable data.
 Find out how”]

 Use this code if you’d like to embed this infographic on your site:

 See the full infographic here: https://magic.piktochart.com/output/2367251-find-legit-data-for-infographic

 The infographic was created using !
 The only infographics maker we endorse for non-designers – because it’s so easy.
 Just get the data and you’re good to go!

 P.s.
-If you found any posts on crazy cat facts, they are not mine!
-The above story was made up.
+Disclaimer: If you found any articles on 10 crazy cat facts, I have not written it!
+The story above was for illustration purposes.